go-beans/go/README.md

 ### The Prototype Scope

 The non-singleton prototype scope of bean deployment results in the creation of a new bean instance every time a request for that specific bean is made.
-That is, the bean is injected into another bean or you request it through an `ioc.Inject()` method call on the container.
+That is, the bean is injected into another bean or you request it through an `ioc.Resolve()` method call on the container.
 You may want to use the prototype scope for some stateful beans but note that `PreDestroy(method)` is called for `singleton` beans only for `ioc.Close()`.

 ### Lifecycle Callbacks